uzair401/FYP_Project_Repo/Readme.md

 Log in using the username "admin" and the password "admin" as credentials.

 ## Overview
-The Examination Management System (EMS) is a web application designed to facilitate the management of examination-related activities in educational institutions specefically for College and Universities.
+The Examination Management System (EMS) is a web application designed to facilitate the management of examination-related activities in educational institutions specifically for colleges and universities.
 This system enables users to manage students, academic records, examination records, and results efficiently.

 ## Features